An adversary bound for quantum signal processing: Proofs for polynomial state conversion

-where the last processing operator $A_n^\dag$ is the composition of the first two transformations.
-From this proof we can deduce something on the structure of the catalysts $v$ for this specific case of state conversion. \begin{corollary} If $v(z)$ is in the form of (\ref{eq:univariate-to-qsp-ql-decomp}) with $v(z) = v^{(0)} \oplus \cdots \oplus v^{(n-1)}$, then $v_{k,k} > 0$ for every $k$.
-In other words, $v^{(k)}$ has exactly degree $k$ for every $k$. \end{corollary} Choosing a $QL$-decomposition with positive diagonal (which is unique) is equivalent to the constraint $a^*(0) > 0$ that guarantees uniqueness in the literature for the non-linear Fourier transform~\cite{tsaiSU2NonlinearFourier2005,alexisQuantumSignalProcessing2024,alexisInfiniteQuantumSignal2024}.
+and the last processing operator $A_n^\dag$ for the QSP protocol is the composition of the first two transformations. \end{proof} {From this argument we can better understand the structure of the catalysts $v$ for this specific case of state conversion.} \begin{corollary} If $v(z) = v^{(0)} \oplus \cdots \oplus v^{(n-1)}$ {is in triangular form}, then $v^{(k)}$ has exactly degree $k$ for every $k$. \end{corollary} Choosing a $QL$-decomposition with positive diagonal for the triangular form (which is unique) is equivalent to the constraint $a^*(0) > 0$ that guarantees uniqueness in the literature for the non-linear Fourier transform~\cite{tsaiSU2NonlinearFourier2005,alexisQuantumSignalProcessing2024,alexisInfiniteQuantumSignal2024}.